Zitga-Tech/ZBase.Foundation.Pooling/README.md

 ## Pools

-All the pools declared in this module are ready-to-use as they are.
+All the pools implemented in this module are ready-to-use.

 - `UnityPool<T, TPrefab>`
 - `GameObjectPool<TPrefab>`